American Bully

 The American Bully is a modern breed of dog that was developed as a companion dog, and originally standardized and recognized as a breed in 2004 by the American Bully Kennel Club (ABKC).
 Their published breed standard describes the dog as giving the "impression of great strength for its size".
-In 2008, the American Bully was recognized by the European Bully Kennel Club (EBKC), and on July 15, 2013, by the United Kennel Club (UKC).
-Neither The Kennel Club nor American Kennel Club (AKC) have recognized or accepted the American Bully into their registry as a purebred dog.
-The founding registry (ABKC) divided the American Bully into four categories, including the Pocket, Standard, Classic, and XL, whereas other registries, including the UKC, have approved one consistent size standard.

-There are several types, ranging from pocket to XXL in size and weight.
-Temperament in adult dogs is very much dependent on training, and the breed can be very demanding and needs to be properly trained.
+The majority of major international kennel clubs do not recognize the American Bully as a separate breed, including the UK Kennel Club, the American Kennel Club, and the International Canine Federation (an international federation of national kennel clubs and purebred registries).
+On July 15, 2013, the breed was recognised by the US-based United Kennel Club (UKC).